The template works with both the Microsoft Store edition and the desktop edition of the app. Make sure you have installed one of them.

-This sample template includes an invoice form, a quotation form and a purchase order form.
-It demonstrates how to dynamically display product images and pictures on your invoices, quotes and purchase orders.
+This form demonstrates how to dynamically display product images and pictures on your invoices, quotes, and purchase orders.

-The word "dynamically" here means the images are changed automatically according to the invoice content.
-This differs from static images, such as the logo image, which does not change from invoice to invoice.
+The word "dynamically" here means the images are changed automatically according to the product.

-Invoice Manager for Excel displays images and pictures, which could show your products or service scenarios, by using a new User-Defined Function (UDF) "
+The invoicing app displays images and pictures for the selected products or service scenarios by using a new User-Defined Function (UDF) called

 DisplayImage UDF takes two arguments: